 For admission to Graduate Studies as a degree-seeking student, applicants must meet minimum entrance requirements as set by the Texas A&M University Office of Admissions and Records and the College of Agriculture and Life Sciences.
 Satisfying the minimum criteria qualifies an applicant for consideration but does not guarantee admission to the program.

 1. Undergraduate academic record

 2. Recommendation forms

 4. International students whose native language is not English must fulfill an English proficiency requirement, through either English Proficiency Verification or English Language Certification.

 It is recommended that you contact the Poultry Science Department Distance Education Coordinator and discuss your background with a faculty advisor before you apply.

-Admission to Graduate Studies as a non-degree seeking student (NDS) requires all of the items listed above except the GRE.
-NDS students may reapply for degree seeking at a later date but there are limitations as to the number of courses taken as NDS that can be used towards a degree.
+Admission to Graduate Studies as a non-degree-seeking student (NDS) requires all of the items listed above.
+NDS students may reapply for degree-seeking at a later date but there are limitations as to the number of courses taken as NDS that can be used towards a degree.
 International students are not eligible for NDS status.